unicode-org/conformance/README.md

 2. testgen:
 * Add a new directory for the icu version under testgen, e.g., icu76

 * In this directory, copy test data from sources including icu4c/source.
 Thes files includ collation tests, number format data, and others.

 !!!
-Add details on the sources.
+TODO: Add details on the sources.

 * Add new CLDR test data generated from CLDR sources (!!! details !!!)